AE Awareness Month

 Topic: Treatments in Autoimmune Encephalitis

-Dr. Cree will be giving an overview of autoimmune encephalitis with a focus on treatments.
+Dr. Cree gave an overview of autoimmune encephalitis with a focus on treatments.
 Dr. Cree completed his MD and PhD in Biochemistry at UCSF.
 His neurology residency training was at Columbia University.
 He returned to UCSF for a Sylvia Lawry National Multiple Sclerosis Society fellowship and received a Masters in Advanced Studies in Clinical Research.
 He is the Clinical Research Director at the UCSF MS Center.
 He divides his time between patient care, clinical research and teaching.

 Marianna Spatola, MD, PhD